publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736a.md

                 (i) a list that contains a description of each country and organization that receives food and other assistance under this chapter (including the quantity of food and assistance provided to each country and organization);

-                (ii) a general description of each project and activity implemented under this chapter (including each activity funded through the use of local currencies);
+                (ii) a general description of each project and activity implemented under this chapter (including each activity funded through the use of local currencies) and the total number of beneficiaries of the project and the activities carried out through such project;

                 (iii)

-                 a statement describing the quantity of agricultural commodities made available to each country pursuant to—
+                 a statement describing the quantity of agricultural commodities made available to, and the total number of beneficiaries in, each country pursuant to—

-                    (I) [section 1431(b) of this title][/us/usc/t7/s1431/b]; and
+                    (I) [section 1431(b) of this title][/us/usc/t7/s1431/b];

                     (II) the Food for Progress Act of 1985 ([7 U.S.C.
-1736][/us/usc/t7/s1736]o);
+1736][/us/usc/t7/s1736]o); and

+                    (III) the McGovern-Dole International Food for Education and Child Nutrition Program established by section 1736o–1 of this title;

                 (iv) an assessment of the progress made through programs under this chapter towards reducing food insecurity in the populations receiving food assistance from the United States;